GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Nebular diagnostics

 \subsection{Electron temperature and density}

 As shown by \cite{ubler2023a}, the density sensitive lines \sii$\lambda \lambda 6716,6731$ and \ariv$\lambda \lambda 4711,4740$ are resolved in the G395H spectrum of JWST/NIRSpec.
 Meanwhile, \oiii$\lambda 4363$ is partially covered in the G395H spectrum (as it lies on the edge of the spectral range), whose flux is constrained by tying its kinematics with other narrow emission lines.
-Using \oiii$\lambda 4363$, \oiii$\lambda 5007$, and \sii$\lambda \lambda 6716,6731$, \cite{ubler2023a} derived an electron temperature of $T_e = 14,163^{+1339}_{-1493}$ K and an electron density of $n_e \sim 1869~{\rm cm^{-3}}$.
-In comparison, the electron density inferred from the \ariv\ doublet is $n_e \sim 3032~{\rm cm^{-3}}$, which might indicate a density stratification in the NLR.
-However, the uncertainties of the densities based on the above narrow lines are relatively large, with the $\rm 84^{th}$ percentile of the density distribution derived from \sii\ being $n_e > 10^4~{\rm cm^{-3}}$.
-We rederived the temperature using \textsc{PyNeb} and obtained $T_e = 1.45\pm 1.3 \times 10^4$ K. The slight difference in the temperature is likely due to different choices of the atomic database.
+Using \oiii$\lambda 4363$, \oiii$\lambda 5007$, and \sii$\lambda \lambda 6716,6731$, \cite{ubler2023a} derived an electron temperature of \redtxt{$T_{e} = 1.42^{+0.13}_{-0.15}\times 10^4$ K} and an electron density of \redtxt{$n_{e} \sim 2\times 10^3~{\rm cm^{-3}}$}.
+In comparison, the electron density inferred from the \ariv\ doublet \redtxt{(with \hei$\lambda 4713$ fitted and subtracted in G395H)} is \redtxt{$n_{e} \sim 3\times 10^3~{\rm cm^{-3}}$}.
+We rederived the temperature using \textsc{PyNeb} and obtained $T_e = 1.45\pm 0.13 \times 10^4$ K \redtxt{at the low-density limit for the $\rm O^{2+}$ zone, which translates to a temperature of $T_e = 9.4\pm 0.1 \times 10^3$ K for the low ionization zone following the calibrations of \citet{dors2020} based on photoionization modeling of AGN NLRs.} \redtxt{The slight difference in the temperature is due to different choices of the atomic database as \citet{ubler2023a} used the collisional strengths from \citet{oiii_coll_p12}.} \redtxt{For consistency, we also rederived the densities.
+For \sii, the probability distribution of the density has a median of $2.9\times 10^3~{\rm cm^{-3}}$, a $\rm 16^{th}$-percentile value of $7\times 10^2~{\rm cm^{-3}}$, and an $\rm 84^{th}$-percentile limit of $> 10^4~{\rm cm^{-3}}$.
+For \ariv, the probability distribution of the density has a median of $3.6\times 10^3~{\rm cm^{-3}}$, a $\rm 16^{th}$-percentile limit of $< 10^2~{\rm cm^{-3}}$, and an $\rm 84^{th}$-percentile value of $1.3\times 10^4~{\rm cm^{-3}}$.
+Besides the slightly higher S/N of \ariv, its higher density sensitivity at high densities compared to \sii\ might have allowed it to better constrain the high density end.
+The temperature uncertainty induced by the $1\sigma$ uncertainty in the density traced by \ariv\ is negligible compared to the uncertainty caused by the measurement uncertainty of \oiii$\lambda 4363$.}